 Fosse, a song-and-dance revue, collects an entire evening's worth of dance standards from the man whose distinctive dance style was showcased in Sweet Charity, Damn Yankees, Chicago, Dancin', the film of Cabaret and All That Jazz, plus many other Broadway shows and films.
 Among the numbers in Fosse are five film numbers that have never been seen on stage.

+The Broadhurst was a lucky house for Fosse -- that's where his Dancin' ran 1774 performances.
 Also on the production team is Ann Reinking, who won a Tony for choreographing Broadway's current Chicago revival "in the style of" Fosse.
 She serves as co-director and co-choreographer, helping Richard Maltby, Jr., and Chet Walker, respectively.

 Reinking is obviously a Livent favorite, since she's already beeen tapped to choreograph the company's upcoming revival of Rodgers & Hart's Pal Joey.
 Other Reinking credits include acting in the Bye Bye Birdie national tour and starring on Broadway in the Fosse-directed Sweet Charity.